True Neutrality as a New Type of Flavour

-where the incoming fluxes consist only of C-odd leptons or of their Dirac neutrinos.
-They interact with virtual axial-vector photons $(\gamma^{A}),$ the existence of which was postulated over thirty years ago \cite{8}.
+where the incoming fluxes consist of C-odd leptons or of their Dirac neutrinos.
+They interact with virtual axial-vector photons $(\gamma^{A}),$ the existence of which follows, as we will see below, from the local gauge invariance of the discussed types of fields.

-Another important consequence implied from (\ref{3}) is that to each type of C-noninvariant Dirac neutrino corresponds a kind of truly neutral Majorana neutrino.
+Another important consequence implied from (\ref{8}) is that to each type of C-noninvariant Dirac neutrino corresponds a kind of truly neutral Majorana neutrino.
 The similar pairs constitute the purely neutrino families of axial-vector fermions of a different nature.
-This gives the possibility to define their family structure in the following form \cite{3}:
+This gives the possibility to define their family structure [27] in the following form:

-Such a picture is based logically on the idea of a coexistence law of truly neutral neutrinos of Dirac and Majorana types \cite{3}.
-Thereby, it predicts the conservation of C-noninvariant axial-vector electric charge \cite{7}, for example, in the elastic scattering on a spinless nucleus
+Such a picture is based logically on the idea of a coexistence law of truly neutral neutrinos of Dirac and Majorana types [27].
+Thereby, it predicts the conservation of the C-noninvariant axial-vector electric charge [17], for example, in the elastic scattering on a spinless nucleus

 as a unification of left (right)-handed C-odd fermions in individual difermions